triloy8/diffusionLM/README.md

-# Diffusion Language Model from Scratch
+# Diffusion Language Model mini stack

 ## What Is This?